jg8481/go-language-rpa-tests/README.md

 - Listener Interface that monitors every test and performs actions during runtime
 - Control specific groups of tests or isolate the automation to run only one test
 - Automation metrics and results easily combined into a single detailed log
-- Clear and clickable automation traceability from the log to CI pipeline URLs the acceptance criteria (Jira, Test Management Platforms...
+- Powerful built-in automation documentation traceability from the log that can tie CI pipeline URLs to acceptance criteria and test IDs (Jira, Test Management Platforms...
 TestRail etc.)

 This repository is a `collection of Go Language test tools` and strategies [enhanced with Robot Framework](https://robotframework.org/), an open source RPA (Robotic Process Automation) and generic automation framework.
 The goal is to demonstrate how these two sides can work together to form a more powerful test strategy than just one side by itself.
 Here is a list of the Go Language tools and components that are being utilized.
 The examples utilizing these components and tools can also be used without RPA for hands-on exploratory testing.
 - [go test](https://pkg.go.dev/testing), the built-in Go Language test tool